Table of Contents

 Firebase Authentication is great for getting started quickly, but it can become limiting as teams scale or take on more complex use cases.
 Whether you need more flexibility, self-hosting, or advanced orchestration, there are powerful alternatives available.

-Descope stands out for developers who want customizable, no-code auth flows, secure multi-tenant support, and the ability to support users, partners, MCP servers, and autonomous AI agents.
-But every option on this list has unique strengths based on your architecture, growth stage, and compliance needs.
+Every option has unique strengths based on your architecture, growth stage, and compliance needs.
+But Descope stands out for developers who want customizable, no-code auth flows, secure multi-tenant support, and the ability to support users, partners, MCP servers, and autonomous AI agents.
+It’s the best Firebase Auth alternative, especially for companies building multi-tenant SaaS products.